Sarah Jurrens, M.Ed., LPC, LMHC, ADHD-CCSP, CCTP, EMDR Trained

 Allowing Chaos To Flow Through Structure (relaxing rigidity)

 The basis of confidence is trust.
-Self-Confidence is technically just self-trust.
+Self-confidence is technically just "self-trust."
 When one trusts themselves, the rest begins to fall into place.
-Through exploration and tool acquisition in a therapeutic environment, the individual can attain the ability to build confidence within themselves and their external relationships.
+Through exploration and tool acquisition in a therapeutic environment, the individual can build confidence in themselves and their external relationships.
 They will learn to create goals and meet them.
-Discover what it is that is causing symptoms such as depression and get to the root of things so they can be free of their suffering rather than just coping with the symptoms (although tools will be taught for coping too!).
+Discover what it is that is causing symptoms such as depression or anxiety, and get to the root of things so they can be free of their suffering rather than just masking the symptoms (Effective tools can be taught for coping, too!).

 SARAH JURRENS HAS COMPLETED EMDRIA APPROVED PHASE I AND PHASE II TRAINING AND CONSULTATION FOR EMDR.